Study Bibles for Catholics

 New Oxford Annotated Bible: New Revised Standard Version with the Apocrypha

-Oxford University Press, ~2,400 pgs.
-This is the successor to Oxford’s NOAB-RSV, based now on the newer NRSV text.
-Currently in its fifth edition (2018).
-The annotations are significantly expanded compared to the classic RSV edition, and are more interpretive.
-Book introductions have been expanded.
-Like its predecessor, it is a non-Catholic Bible, but the “Apocrypha” section is placed in its more typical setting, between the OT and NT sections, like most “ecumenical” Bibles. ~200 pages of helps are placed at the back of the book, including essays, tables, a glossary, a concordance, and revised Oxford maps.
-A “College Edition” lacks the 70-page concordance.
 The typeface is slightly smaller and finer than the classic RSV edition, and the bolding used to navigate the annotations is comparatively muted, but the paper is a modestly cool white, so visual contrast is good, and the text remains readable.
 The horizontal line between text and annotations has been replaced with two lines of white space, which, combined with the quieter typeface, makes for less busy pages.
 The margins are also more generous than the classic RSV edition offered.
 Book and chapter markings are flush to the outside margin in the page headers.
 Some editions include thumb tabs.
 9.5 x 6.75 x 2, 3.4 lbs.
-Hardcover lists at $45; buy from $36.
+Hardcover lists at $45; buy from $32.

 New Interpreter’s Study Bible: New Revised Standard Version with the Apocrypha

 Published by Abingdon Press in 2003.
 2,298 pgs.
 This is an “ecumenical” Study Bible (i.e non-Catholic, but containing all the books), and tends toward an academic/liberal bent.
 Extensive notes accompany the text, which are generally insightful, though they can be of uneven quality, and occasionally get silly when they stray from the exegetical and explanatory into the interpretive.
 The NISB also provides brief book introductions and high-level outlines, about 100 one-page excursuses complimenting the annotations, 40 pages of essays on interpretation, a glossary, and 20 pages of maps.
 Cross-references are somewhat hard to identify, being embedded in the general annotations, which are presented in two columns underneath the two-column Biblical text, separated by a page-wide thin horizontal bar.
-The NISB is somewhat big to carry around, but this edition would make a very good desktop Study Bible for the serious reader, though the modest margins could have been a bit wider.
-One other gripe: while the page numbers are placed in the lower outer margins, the Book/Chapter/Verse location identifiers are in the middle of the page header, making it unnecessarily inefficient to find the passage you seek.
-9.5 x 7.5 x 2.5 inches.
-3.9 lbs.
-Hardcover lists @ $51; buy from $42.

 HarperCollins Study Bible

-From the Society of Biblical Literature; updated in 2006.
+From the Society of Biblical Literature (SBL); updated in 2006.
 Another “ecumenical” study Bible lacking Catholic sensibility.
 Similar in format to the New Interpreter’s Study Bible, but at about 100 fewer pages (~2200), and with unusably narrow margins and gutters.
 Brief (1-3 page) introductions to each book compliment thorough annotations, which excel at providing background and context, but can sometimes seem to lack an appreciation for the Scriptures as the inspired Word of God, which will frustrate some readers.
 Cross references are embedded in the notes, making them harder to identify and use.
 It also includes a concordance, numerous tables and chronologies (such as an 11-page table of gospel parallels), and a nice index showing where OT passages are quoted in the NT.
 Some editions are sold without the 75-page concordance.
 14 pages of color end-maps; a few other maps and Illustrations are placed within the main body.
 Book/Chapter/Verse locators are in the outside of the top header for easy browsing.
 9.5 x 6.5 x 2 inches.
 3.4 lbs.
-Hardcover lists @ $45; buy from $34.

-Last Updated: Oct.
-2023
+Last Updated: Aug.
+2024

 Subscribe